 Church of Santa María del Mar

-An example of Catalonian Gothic
+An icon of the Catalan Gothic style

 - Construction: Church